Email FacebookTwitterMenu burgerClose thin

 A couple evaluating their tax deduction options.

-The One Big Beautiful Bill Act expands several tax credits that could indirectly benefit stay-at-home parents or single-income families, but it does not include the caregiver-specific credits Donald Trump proposed during his campaigns.
-While the Child Tax Credit increases to $2,200 per child, and employers now receive larger incentives for offering child care and paid leave benefits, there is still no direct tax break for unpaid caregivers or stay-at-home parents.
-When compared with Trump’s past campaign promises about valuing in-home care or offering caregiver tax credits, the new tax law takes a broader approach focused on family-wide relief rather than targeted support for caregivers.
+The One Big Beautiful Bill Act expands several family-related tax provisions that may indirectly benefit stay-at-home parents or single-income households, but it does not include caregiver-specific credits that Donald Trump referenced during prior campaigns.
+The Child Tax Credit increases to $2,200 per child, and employers receive enhanced incentives to provide child care assistance and paid family and medical leave.
+However, the legislation does not establish a direct tax benefit for unpaid caregivers or full-time stay-at-home parents.
+Relative to earlier campaign proposals that emphasized recognizing in-home care through targeted credits, the enacted law reflects a broader approach centered on household-level relief rather than caregiver-specific support.

 Tax Planning Tips